Ivan Ignatyev

-Ivan Aleksandrovich Ignatyev (Иван Александрович Игнатьев; born 6 January 1999) is a Russian professional footballer who plays as a striker for Orenburg.
+Ivan Aleksandrovich Ignatyev (Иван Александрович Игнатьев; born 6 January 1999) is a Russian professional footballer who plays as a striker.

 Club career

 He made his debut in the Russian Professional Football League for Krasnodar-2 on 3 May 2016 in a game against Chernomorets Novorossiysk.

 He made his debut for the main squad of Krasnodar on 27 July 2017 in a 2017–18 UEFA Europa League third qualifying round game against Lyngby.

 On his Russian Premier League debut on 10 August 2017, he scored a goal in added time to give Krasnodar a 3–2 victory over Akhmat Grozny.

 On his second UEFA Europa League appearance, he scored his first Europa League goal which helped his team to a 3–2 victory vs Red Star Belgrade.

 When Fyodor Smolov, the top scorer of the Russian Premier League for two seasons running, recovered from the injury he was suffering from in the beginning of the 2017–18 season and moved back into the lineup, Ignatyev was moved back into the Krasnodar's junior squad.
 He continued to score prolifically there, including 16 goals in 12 games for the Under-21 squad and 10 goals in the 2017–18 UEFA Youth League, including 5 in one game and 4 in another, making him the top scorer of that competition at the winter break.
 Ignatyev started the next Russian Premier League game that Smolov was given rest for, against Amkar Perm on 10 December 2017, and scored his second league goal in his team's 3–1 victory.

 On 28 December 2019, he signed a contract with Rubin Kazan until 30 May 2024.

 On 2 February 2022, Ignatyev moved to Krylia Sovetov Samara on loan until the end of the 2021–22 season, with an option to buy.

 Ignatyev's contract with Rubin was terminated by mutual consent on 27 June 2022.

 On 21 July 2022, Ignatyev signed with Lokomotiv Moscow for the term of one season, with an option to extend for two more.
 On 28 August 2022, he scored a hat-trick in 11 minutes in the first half of the 5–1 victory over Orenburg.
 He left Lokomotiv in June 2023.

 On 22 June 2023, Ignatyev joined Sochi.
 On 14 January 2024, Ignatyev left Sochi by mutual consent.

 On 29 June 2024, Armenian Premier League club Urartu announced the signing of Ignatyev from Železničar Pančevo.
 On 6 February 2025, after scoring 13 goals in 19 appearances for Urartu Ignatyev left the club to sign for Algerian Ligue Professionnelle 1 club JS Kabylie.
-In August 2025, he left JS Kabylie.
+In July 2025, he chose to leave JS Kabylie to return to Russia.

 On 30 August 2025, Ignatyev signed with Orenburg in the Russian Premier League.
+On 29 January 2026, he moved on loan to Arsenal Tula in the Russian First League.